cs3110/textbook/src/chapters/ds/promises.md

 ```

 When the Enter key is pressed and input is completed, the promise returned from
-`read_line` should become resolved.
+`read_line` should become fulfilled.
 For example, suppose you enter "Camels are
 bae":

 ```text